gokulkrishh/generator-grep/README.md

     1. gulp (dev mode)
     2. gulp prod (production mode) - To uglify and minify all JS, CSS & HTML files

-To install new library through bower:
+Add library through bower:
 ======================================

-    Again make sure Node && Bower is installed

     bower install <lib-name> --save-dev

+    After installing new library, files will be automatically concat to a single file, no extra work needed.

 Manually add library:
 =====================

-    1. Add library for eg: modernizr.js
+    eg: modernizr.js

         app/
-          -js/ (add .js file here)
+          -js/ (add .js files here)

 Seperate gulp commands:
 =========================

     1. gulp<space>zip           -- To create a zip file of your build folder with date
     2. gulp<space>html          -- To copy html files to build/
-    3. gulp<space>css           -- To convert sass to css and concat other css into one single file
+    3. gulp<space>css           -- To convert sass to css and concat css files
-    4. gulp<space>scripts       -- To lint the errors in terminal and concat into one single file
+    4. gulp<space>scripts       -- To lint the errors in terminal and concat all js
-    5. gulp<space>img-min       -- To minify image files
+    5. gulp<space>img-min       -- To minify all image files
     6. gulp<space>concat-bower  -- To concat all bower dependencies in one single file
     7. gulp<space>watch         -- To watch all file changes and do all above tasks
     8. gulp<space>browserSync   -- To check responsiveness in all browser
-    9. gulp<space>server        -- To start local server with live reload
+    9. gulp<space>server        -- To start a local server with live reload

 ## License